Yesterday evening I turned from brushing my teeth and knocked over a glass of water onto my husband’s tablet. Because I am graceful like that.

 What’s worse, I have a history of drowning devices.

 Years ago, when I was single, I used to drown my devices on a regular basis.
 I would forget that putting my cell phone and my screw-cap water bottle into my oversized purse probably wasn’t the wisest choice.
-I went through sooo many phones…one of my friends and I even had a running joke that every time she came to visit I drowned my phone.
+I went through sooo many phones … one of my long-distance friends and I joked that every time she came to visit I drowned my phone.

 But that was then.
 When it was just me.
 Before I knew Devin existed.
 Before I married him and learned how, mysteriously, his joy becomes my joy, his pain, my pain.
 I put it this way to a friend recently:

 You know how it feels when you’re small and someone sticks up for your sibling?
 You’re grateful, but almost on a deeper level than if that someone had just supported you.
-It means so much more that someone took the time to love on someone you love so.
+It means so much more that someone took the time to love on someone you love.

 When someone is kind to my husband, I want to become insta-friends with them.
 Because they are good to my person.
 And when someone is unkind to my person, well, watch out!